Table of Contents

 How to write your resume accomplishments

-When writing your resume accomplishments, there are three things to focus on: numbers, percentages, and dollar amounts.
+When coming up with your resume accomplishments, try to focus on three things: standalone numbers, percentages, and dollar amounts.
 Let’s take a closer look at each:

 What’s the #1 priority for corporate America?
 Money.
-If you want to grab the attention of hiring managers, show that you were able to increase revenue or cut costs.
+There’s no better way to grab the attention of hiring managers than to show that you increased revenue or cut costs.

 Resume accomplishments examples

-In this section, you’ll find examples of resume accomplishments broken down into general job categories.
+In this section, I provide you with examples of resume accomplishments broken down into general job categories.
 Feel free to adapt these to your own experience.

 1. Customer service examples